 Depression can be also be caused by chronic health problems.
 Again, this creates a vicious cycle, because depression will worsen the symptoms of those problems and vice versa.
 Some of these chronic health conditions include cancer, coronary heart disease, diabetes, epilepsy, multiple sclerosis, stroke, Alzheimer’s disease, HIV/AIDS, Parkinson’s disease, Lupus, and Rheumatoid arthritis.
 Even when these conditions improve with treatment, the depression can linger on if it is untreated.

 Suicide takes thousands of lives annually.
 Early treatment of depression cuts down the risks exponentially.
-In addition to early treatment, if it gets so bad that suicidal thoughts occur, you can call the National Suicide Prevention Hotline at 1-800-273-8255.
+In addition to early treatment, if it gets so bad that suicidal thoughts occur, you can call or text the 988 Suicide & Crisis Lifeline at 988.
 The people who answer know how to help you find the help you need if it gets that serious.
 Suicidal ideation is a common symptom of depression, early recognition and treatment can prevent these pervasive thoughts.